florenceasitwas/site/_contributors/brooksm.md

 layout: page
 title: Mackenzie Brooks
 image: bio_brooksm.jpg
-category: null
-status: Principle Investigator
+status: principle
 published: true
 ---

-Mackenzie Brooks is Associate Professor and Digital Humanities Librarian at Washington & Lee University.
-Prior to her current position, she worked as Metadata Librarian at W&L and at the Loyola University Chicago Health Sciences Library.
-As chair of the Digital Humanities Action Team, she advises faculty and students on best practices for metadata standards in digital humanities projects.
-She is a core faculty member in the Digital Culture & Information minor.
+Mackenzie K. Brooks is Associate Professor & Digital Humanities Librarian at Washington and Lee University.
+At W&L, she is the Program Coordinator for the Digital Culture and Information program and teaches courses on humanities data, born digital archives, and scholarly editing.
+Previously, she worked as Metadata Librarian at W&L and at Loyola University Chicago.
+She received her MLIS from Dominican University.
+Her research focuses on digital pedagogy, text encoding and publication, and metadata.
+Her work appears in the *Journal of Interactive Technology and Pedagogy*, *College and Undergraduate Libraries*, and *Art Documentation*.